-- visit the glass factory in Nižbor or small glass factory in Nenačovice (reservation required, in Czech so you need giude to translate to English) and shop for crystal with great prices
+- visit the glass factory in Nižbor or small glass factory in Nenačovice (reservation required, in Czech so you need guide to translate to English) and shop for crystal with great prices

 - stop for a view of old quarry “Amerika“

-- walk through small village Svatý Jan pod Skalou
+- explore the small village Svatý Jan pod Skalou

 - enjoy lunch and explore the city of Beroun (local markets on Saturdays and Wednesdays)